Syllabus and Expectations: – pdf file of below here – EXPECTATIONS6thG2017

 Materials and Assessments: On most days NO materials will be needed, however on occasion a pencil or pen will be required and the teacher will give adequate notice (the day before).
 There will be two formal written tests and assessments at the 6th-grade level (pre and post) with the posttest only factoring into the final grade; there will also be a few short quizzes.
 Students will be responsible for turning in all worksheets and participating consistently in all activities and class discussions.
 (See attached rubrics)

 Goals: By the end of the course, the student will be able to read basic music notation, sight-read a simple melodic line of music, sing with others in harmony, and improvise to basic chord progressions.
 The student will also be able to understand simple meter and be able to read and perform simple rhythmic phrases by clapping or by using instruments.

 80% – Daily Participation, singing, and playing instruments – (Informal and formal classroom observation)

 20% – Worksheets, in class work, and assessments – (Written tests, individual, and group song project performance)

-Second half of each class period – use / practice concepts with use of instrument and singing.
+The second half of each class period – use/practice concepts with the use of instrument and singing.

-Poor Behavior / Consequences: Positive behavior and participation is required!
+Poor Behavior / Consequences: Positive behavior and participation are required!
 Students are graded daily by using the 2 attached rubrics (Choir Performance and Intention).
 Rubric pdf – Music Class and General Performance Rubric

 - Rhythmic Theory – Students identify and define standard notation symbols for pitch, rhythm, dynamics, tempo, articulation, and expression.